 Main article: JWST Target of Opportunity Program Activitation

-A target for JWST observations is called a ‘Target-of-Opportunity’ (ToO) if the observations are linked to an event that may occur at an unknown time.
+A target for JWST observation is called a target of opportunity (ToO) if the observations are linked to an event that may occur at an unknown time.
 ToO targets include objects that can be identified in advance but which undergo unpredictable changes (e.g., specific dwarf novae), as well as objects that can only be identified in advance as a class (e.g., novae, supernovae, gamma ray bursts, tidal disruption flares, newly discovered comets, etc.).
 ToO Proposals must present a detailed plan for the observations to be performed if the triggering event occurs.

 To check on the observability of a ToO for JWST, consider using one of the Target Visibility Tools.
 When a given ToO triggers, the user can quickly assess whether the target is visible and available for immediate observation by JWST and for how long the visibility window remains open if monitoring is required.